 Identifying relations between named entities stated in text is a more difficult IE problem that only recently has attracted significant attention in research on extraction from new articles.
-The current ACE (Automated Content Extraction) program at the National Institute of Standards and Technology (NIST) [45] is focused on identifying various social, action-role, part-of, and locational relations between named entities.
-Several projects have focused on extracting relations from biomedical text, such as identifying gene-disease relations, subcellular localizations, or protein interactions [15,17,18,2-6,46].
-This section discusses our work on identifying human-protein interactions assuming that the proteins themselves have already been tagged, and shows that machine-learning systems out-perform human-written extraction rules with respect to providing a wider range of precision and recall.
+The current ACE (Automated Content Extraction) program at the National Institute of Standards and Technology (NIST) [42] is focused on identifying various social, action-role, part-of, and locational relations between named entities.
+Several projects have focused on extracting relations from biomedical text, such as identifying gene-disease relations, subcellular localizations, or protein interactions [12,14,15,2-6,43].
+This section discusses our work on identifying human-protein interactions assuming that the proteins themselves have already been tagged, and shows that machine-learning systems out-perform human-written extraction rules.